|College:||Central Washington '03|

 |Position:||Defensive Linemen/Recruiting Coordinator|

-Eastern’s defensive line coach, Ryan Sawyer, enters his sixth season as an assistant in Eastern Washington’s program.
-This is also his fourth season as recruiting coordinator for the 2010 NCAA Division I champions.
+Eastern’s defensive line coach, Ryan Sawyer, enters his seventh season as an assistant in Eastern Washington’s program.
+This is also his fifth season as recruiting coordinator for the 2010 NCAA Division I champions.

 Three of his defensive linemen earned All-Big Sky honors in 2011, including two-time All-America tackle Renard Williams.
 Tackle Charles Moetului and Ena earned honorable mention, as the Eagles finished with 27 sacks in 11 games.